★ ARCADIA ★ HISTORIC IRRIGATED NEIGHBORHOOD

 • Irrigated lots cannot be replicated.
 The Salt River Project flood irrigation rights tied to Arcadia parcels are a fixed resource.
 New construction anywhere else in Phoenix cannot produce mature grass lawns and shade trees at the same scale.

 • Built-out neighborhood.
 Arcadia is not adding inventory.
-Population growth in central Phoenix translates to upward pressure on prices in already-limited Arcadia stock.
+Population growth in central Phoenix translates to upward pressure on prices in already-limited stock.

 • Walkable landmark dining.
 LGO, Postino, Chelsea’s Kitchen, North Italia, The Henry, Buck and Rider, Hillstone, and dozens more inside a 1-mile radius.
 No other Phoenix neighborhood has this density.